securitybunker/databunker/INSTALLATION.md

 This command will print **DATABUNKER_MASTERKEY** and **DATABUNKER_ROOTTOKEN**.

-The database will be init in the /tmp/data parent directory.
+The database will be init in the ~/data directory.

 **DATABUNKER_MASTERKEY** is used to encrypt database records.